LauYeeYu/GFS-Go/docs/overview.md

 The master uses operation log to recover the state.
 See the [operation log section](master.md#operation-log) for more details.

+### Lease and Chunk Versioning

+The design of lease and chunk version doesn't look reasonable until we go deep into the details of the system.
+The paper says, "The lease mechanism is designed to minimize management overhead at the master."
+But why and how?
+Let me explain this in detail.

+For the GFS, the most often write pattern is one client writes multiple times on the same chunk, at least the paper thinks so.
+Thus, before the lease expires, the client will contact the master only once.
+This reduces the load on master dramatically.
+Even if multiple clients write to the same chunk, the lease mechanism works better than without lease because the master only needs to contact the replicas once.

+Then comes the chunk versioning.
+You may ask why we need such strange versioning strategy.
+The versioning strategy cannot guarantee the consistency, of course.
+It is actually designate for the copy-on-write scheme.
+When the master grants lease, they must make sure that the reference count is exactly one.
+If not, it will let the replica copy the chunk before granting the lease.
+Note that after this operation, some client may still know the old chunk handle.
+This will cause the client to read the wrong chunk.
+With versioning, the chunkserver can easily detect this problem and report this to the client, and then the client will get the up-to-data information from the master.

 ## Metadata

 The master stores three major types of metadata: